 A noted Kiowa leader, Adoeette, known to the white man as “Big Tree,” was a loyal follower of Kiowa war chiefs Satank, Satanta, and Guipago and conducted frequent raids upon other tribes and white settlers.

-Adoeette, aka: Big Tree (1845?-1929) – Known as Adoeette to his Kiowa tribe, he was known to the white man, as “Big Tree.”
-In consequence of George A. Custer’s vigorous campaign on the Washita in the fall of 1868 the Kiowa and confederated tribes were forced to move to a reservation in southwest Oklahoma.
-However, by 1871, Big Tree, along with Chiefs Satanta and Setangya, and other Kiowa warriors were dissatisfied with the reservation system began to make a number of attacks on wagon trains in Texas.
+Adoeette was born in about 1845 in Kiowa territory, probably in Oklahoma.
+In consequence of George A. Custer’s vigorous campaign on the Washita in the fall of 1868, the Kiowa and other confederated tribes were forced to move to a reservation at Fort Sill, Oklahoma, after the Medicine Lodge Treaty Council in 1867.
+However, by 1871, Big Tree, along with Chiefs Satanta and other Kiowa warriors who were dissatisfied with the reservation system, began to make several attacks on wagon trains in Texas.

-Satank was killed while resisting a guard and Big Tree and Satanta were tried in Texas and sentenced to death; but Texas Governor Edmund Davis, overruled the court and the punishment was changed to life imprisonment.
-However, Kiowa Chief Lone Wolf negotiated for their early release and the pair were allowed to leave prison in October, 1873, conditional upon the good behavior of their people.
+Satank was killed while resisting a guard, and Big Tree and Satanta were tried in Texas and sentenced to death, but Texas Governor Edmund Davis overruled the court, and the punishment was changed to life imprisonment.
+However, Kiowa Chief Lone Wolf negotiated for their early release, and the pair were allowed to leave prison in October 1873, conditional upon the good behavior of their people.